 Lomax leads No. 15 Memphis past Bradley 71-56

+Lomax leads No. 15 Memphis past Bradley 71-56Memphis forward D.J Jeffries (0) guards Bradley forward Elijah Childs (10) in the first half of an NCAA college basketball game Tuesday, Dec.
+3, 2019, in Memphis, Tenn.
+(AP Photo/Karen Pulfer Focht)

-MEMPHIS, Tenn. — Alex Lomax scored 17 points, Boogie Ellis added 12 and No. 15 Memphis survived a poor shooting performance to beat Bradley 71-56 Tuesday night.
+MEMPHIS, Tenn.
+(AP) -- Alex Lomax scored 17 points, Boogie Ellis added 12 and No. 15 Memphis survived a poor shooting performance to beat Bradley 71-56 Tuesday night.

 Memphis made 36.1% of its shots from the field, but the Braves (5-3) were considerably worse.
 They hit 26.8%, including just 2 of 23 tries outside the arc.